 My work in the catacombs would not be possible without the vivacious support of Valentina Luciani, and the mystical presence of Padre Alessandro Venturin, who seems to accompany me even when he is not there.
-I am further indebted to the support, inspiration, and kindness of Don Eduardo Parisoto and Don Franco (Francesco) Gualtieri, as well as to Silvia Orlandi, whose scholarship in the study of ancient texts is invaluable, and to Dante Braido, whose gardens are a place of tranquility and great beauty.
+I am further indebted to the support, inspiration, and kindness of Don Edoardo Parisoto and Don Franco (Francesco) Gualtieri, as well as to Silvia Orlandi, whose scholarship in the study of ancient texts is invaluable, and to Dante Braido and Stefano, whose gardens are a place of tranquility and great beauty.
+To Sr. Anna Maria Calamoneri, and all of her good works; she is an inspiration to me.

 Over the years I have been embraced by the individuals who watch over and protect the Colosseum: together we relax after closing and celebrate holidays as a family.
 Filippo Favale, Paolo and Cinzia Pescosolido, and Stefania Pagliaricci know no limits to the word “generosity”.
 The feast that Filippo, Paolo, Cinzia, and Stefania arranged with Massimo and Cinzia Vennetilli at the mysterious site of Gabii may be the happiest day of my life.

 I wish to thank Frank Maresca, who is perpetually incisive, brilliant and full of a vivacious spirit to which we all can aspire.

 Above all, this site is dedicated to the love of my life, Susan Werner.